ncbdrck/reactorx200_ros_reacher/README.md

-# Reach Task for ROS_RL and MultiROS
+# Reach Task for RealROS and MultiROS

-This repository contains experiments conducted to showcase the capabilities of the [ROS_RL](https://github.com/ncbdrck/ros_rl) and [MultiROS](https://github.com/ncbdrck/multiros) frameworks.
+This repository contains experiments conducted to showcase the capabilities of the [RealROS](https://github.com/ncbdrck/realros) and [MultiROS](https://github.com/ncbdrck/multiros) frameworks.

 Here we show how to train a simple reach task using the [Rx200](https://www.trossenrobotics.com/reactorx-200-robot-arm.aspx) robot.

 This repo demonstrates the following features:
- 1. Training the task directly in the real world (No need for a simulation environment - only [ROS_RL](https://github.com/ncbdrck/ros_rl) is required).
+ 1. Training the task directly in the real world (No need for a simulation environment - only [RealROS](https://github.com/ncbdrck/realros) is required).
  2. Training in simulation (using [MultiROS](https://github.com/ncbdrck/multiros) package) and deploying the trained model in the real world.
  3. Real-time training with simulation and real-world data for obtaining better generalisation.